The Metric Marvels

-The Metric Marvels is a 1978-1979 series of seven animated educational shorts featuring songs about meters, liters, Celsius, and grams, designed to teach American children how to use the metric system.
+The Metric Marvels is a 1978–1979 series of seven animated educational shorts featuring songs about meters, liters, Celsius, and grams, designed to teach American children how to use the metric system.
 They were produced by Newall & Yohe, the same advertising agency which produced ABC's Schoolhouse Rock! series, and first aired on the NBC television network in September 1978.
-The spots were shown three times each Saturday during the children's programming block for the 1978-79 season.
+The spots were shown three times each Saturday during the children's programming block for the 1978–79 season.

-Voices for the Metric Marvels shorts included Lynn Ahrens, Bob Dorough, Bob Kaliban, and Paul Winchell.
+Voices for the Metric Marvels shorts include Lynn Ahrens, Bob Dorough, Bob Kaliban, and Paul Winchell.

 Origins

 On December 23, 1975, President Gerald Ford signed the Metric Conversion Act into law; this act gave official sanction for the United States to convert to the metric system of measurement.
 At the time the United States mainly used the U.S. Customary system.
 Ford's presidential successor, Jimmy Carter, began to implement this law in earnest, helping to set up the U.S. Metric Board as a task force to determine when and how the U.S. would convert to metric.
 The USMB suggested that the transition ought to be voluntary and gradual, taking place over at least a ten-year period.

 As part of this gradual transition, the USMB sponsored a number of public service announcements on radio and television.
 The Metric Marvels was one such television PSA, aired during NBC's Saturday morning cartoons.
 The shorts featured four animated metric superheroes: Meter Man, Liter Leader, Super Celsius and Wonder Gram.
 Each superhero performed songs designed to teach children the difference between the old English system and the new metric system.